 Interested in adding this idea to your diet?
 You might not realize it, but many common snacks and meals you already eat put the concept of food synergy into practice.
 Here are a few key examples of these pairings, and why they work.

 Bananas contain inulin, a plant-based carbohydrate.
 Research shows that inulin, when added to yogurt, can increase the growth of yogurt’s healthy bacteria, thereby helping to regulate digestion even further and boost immunity.

 If you already enjoy yogurt as part of your breakfast or as a snack, make sure to choose an unsweetened Greek variety, which contains more protein, and then add your own fresh bananas.

-2. Spinach salad with garbanzo beans & red bell peppers.
+2. Spinach with garbanzo beans & red bell peppers

 While heme iron (iron from meat, fish, and poultry) is well-absorbed, non-heme iron (found in grains, legumes, certain vegetables, and nuts) is less well-absorbed.
 Fortunately, research shows that vitamin C (ascorbic acid) assists in the absorption of non-heme iron — important for those who follow a plant-based diet.

 A spinach and garbanzo bean salad (rich in non-heme iron) combined with fresh red bell peppers, a good source of ascorbic acid, makes a delicious and healthful meal, particularly for those who may be at a higher risk of iron deficiency.

 Research suggests that vegetables, particularly colorful ones such as tomatoes, peppers, spinach, broccoli, and kale, should be eaten with healthy monounsaturated oils — such as olive oil — to increase your body’s absorption of carotenoids, a type of phytonutrient that has powerful antioxidant and anti-inflammatory properties.